Home » Fanning the flames for the next generation of engineers

 On many days, you can find Ph.D. candidate A.J.
-Fillo in the School of MIME’s Niemeyer Research Group offices studying the turbulent combustion of liquid jet fuels.
+Fillo in MIME’s Niemeyer Research Group offices studying the turbulent combustion of liquid jet fuels.

 While his current research is focused on numerical simulations using a supercomputer, Fillo explains that the Combustion, Ignition, Radiation, and Energy (CIRE) Lab, where he did his master’s research, is where he gets to “light things on fire for science.”

 “Basically, I built a really fancy Bunsen burner that produces highly turbulent, premixed liquid jet-fuel flames,” Fillo said.
 “We can then use it to measure what's called the turbulent flame speed.”